-Cost of revenues consist primarily of bandwidth and internet data center fees, depreciation of the Group's long-lived assets, amortization of acquired intangible assets, value-added tax ("VAT") and surcharges, content-related costs, cost of sales and write-downs of inventories and prepayment for vehicle purchase cost.
-Content-related costs primarily comprise of salaries and benefits for employees directly involved in revenue generation activities, cost related to content generation and acquisition and execution cost and other overhead expenses directly attributable to the provision of the media services, leads generation services and online marketplace.
+Cost of revenues primarily consist of bandwidth and internet data center fees, depreciation of the Group's long-lived assets, amortization of acquired intangible assets, tax surcharges, content-related costs, cost of sales and write-downs of inventories and prepayment for vehicle purchase cost.
+Content-related costs primarily comprise of salaries and benefits for employees directly involved in revenue generation activities, cost related to content generation and acquisition and execution cost and other overhead expenses directly attributable to the provision of the media services, leads generation services and online marketplace and others.
 Cost of sales include vehicle purchase cost and other directly attributable costs.
 Rebates relating to new vehicles purchased and sold during the reporting period are recorded as a reduction to cost of revenues.